krishnakalakkad/file_finding_tool/README.md

 ## Challenges

-### Understanding all new concepts introduced in the class
+### Understanding New Concepts
-There were a lot of moving parts in this project, and it was overwhelming to manage.
 To complete this project, I had to have a solid grip on how to establish a pipeline between the child and the parent processes.
 I also had to figure out how to use `<dirent.h>` and `<sys/stat.h>` so that I could parse specific files.

 **My Approach**